0xbtk/portfolio/README.md

 # About btk

 Benterki Ayoub aka [`btk`](https://code4rena.com/@btk), is an independent smart contract security researcher with no tech background.
-Having found many security vulnerabilities (i.e. HMs) doing Code4rena contests.
+I've discovered many security vulnerabilities (i.e. HMs) doing Code4rena contests.
 Here is a breakdown of my skills and expertise:

 - Foundry Test Writing: I can create foundry (Fuzzing and Invariant testing) tests for your codebase from scratch, guaranteeing full code coverage.